Master of Arts

 Doctor of Philosophy

 Students pursuing the Doctor of Philosophy degree are required to complete forty-five credit hours of coursework including six credit hours of dissertation.
-Students must designate a major in one of two specific course concentrations and a minor in the other: cultural studies and policy studies.
-These course concentrations reflect the intellectual breadth and depth of the department’s faculty affiliates through their research and teaching interests and the graduate courses offered in past semesters.
 A coursework checklist can be found on the Department of Mexican American and Latina/o Studies website.

-Coursework for the doctoral degree includes Mexican American Studies 390, Introduction to Mexican American and Latina/o Studies; Mexican American Studies 395C, Theories in Mexican American and Latina/o Studies; Mexican American Studies 398T, Supervised Teaching in Mexican American and Latina/o Studies; and MAS 395D Theoretical Foundations of Behavioral and Social Science or an approved methods class offered in another core discipline.
-In addition, all doctoral students must complete twenty-seven hours of graduate-level elective coursework, including four courses offered by the Department of MALS and five courses offered by other traditional disciplines, with a preference for courses that include a minimum of 30% MALS content.Students with a master’s degree from another institution may elect to take up to a maximum of six credit hours of conference coursework in preparation for the qualifying exam and MAS 398T Supervised Teaching in Mexican American and Latina/o Studies.
-Students who have not previously earned a master’s degree must also complete MAS 398R Master's Report and MAS 397R Secondary Report.
+Coursework for the doctoral degree includes Mexican American Studies 390, Introduction to Mexican American and Latina/o Studies; Mexican American Studies 395C, Theories in Mexican American and Latina/o Studies; Mexican American Studies 398T, Supervised Teaching in Mexican American and Latina/o Studies; Mexican American Studies 395D, Theoretical Foundations of Behavioral and Social Science; and Mexican American Studies 395M, Interpretive Methods.
+In addition, all doctoral students must complete twenty-seven hours of graduate-level elective coursework, including four courses offered by the Department of MALS and five courses offered by other traditional disciplines, with a preference for courses that include a minimum of 30% MALS content.Students with a master’s degree from another institution may elect to take up to a maximum of six credit hours of conference coursework in preparation for the qualifying exam and Mexican American Studies 398T, Supervised Teaching in Mexican American and Latina/o Studies.
+Students who have not previously earned a master’s degree must also complete Mexican American Studies 398R, Master's Report.

 Students must complete a three-field qualifying exam prior to advancing to candidacy and continuing in the program.
 If a student does not pass the examination, they will not continue onto candidacy and their doctoral degree program will be terminated.
 If a student is given a conditional pass, they will have one month to make the corrections and/or edits requested by the committee.
 Failure to meet the one-month deadline or implement the requested changes will result in termination from the PhD program.